Frequently Asked Questions

 Yes, I have enough backup gear so that I would still be able to cover your wedding even with equipment failures.
 This is a crucial aspect of wedding photography that is often overlooked by newcomers to this type of work or simply ignored due to the burden of the added expense.
 Equipment can and will fail, and while one camera body, a couple of lenses, and a flash or two might be sufficient for portrait work (where you have time to troubleshoot a failure, and worst case would simply mean the inconvenience of rescheduling the session), a thorough level of redundancy is an absolute necessity when you are entrusted with the responsibility of photographing a wedding, and I take this very seriously.

 This is probably the most frequently asked question, but is also the one that is impossible to definitively answer.
-As with all of your wedding vendors, you should book your photographer as early as possible to help ensure you are able to secure your first choice, and for most couples, the photographer is booked very soon after the venue is confirmed.
+As with all of your wedding vendors, you should book your photographer as early as possible to help ensure you are able to secure your first choice, and for most couples, the photographer is the second thing booked after the wedding venue is confirmed.
 You do, of course, need to carefully consider this important decision, but don't procrastinate, as even if I am available when you first contact me, another couple might subsequently snatch the date up.
 On average I tend to book about 8-10 months in advance, with some popular dates (such as Saturdays in the Spring or Fall) tending to fill up earlier.
 But even if your date is only a few months or even just a week or two away, it still doesn't hurt to inquire about my availability, as I may have an opening...
 I book several weddings every year that are just a few months out (or less), and (not counting a couple of weddings where I was brought in as an emergency replacement on the day of the event) so far my record is one that, incredibly, was booked a mere three days before!

 The entire booking process can be completed through email and with my online contract system.
 We can also either meet in person, or if this is not possible (if you are not in the New Orleans area, for instance, or if your schedule does not allow) but you would like to discuss details before booking, we can have a phone call or a virtual meeting via Facetime or Zoom if you would like.
 A non-refundable retainer of one third of the package price is due upon signing the contract, a middle (also non-refundable) payment of one third is due at approximately the halfway point between then and the date of the wedding, and the final balance is due two weeks before the wedding.